 During the Dance Around Our World dance workshop our choreographer will work with each class, giving them a chance to dance their way through the different continents.
 The workshop includes dances from Europe, Africa, Asia and the Americas.

 The children will be inspired by the international dances and understand how different cultures across the world have developed their own style of dance.
 We use a range of techniques and music, and customise each session to suit the interests and age of the children.

 Each workshop concludes with a performance moment, when the children perform aspects of their work to themselves and to their teacher.

 International dances included in the workshop:

-France - Can Can - a music hall dance traditionally performed by a row of chorus girls.
-Started in the working class ballrooms of paris in the 1830's and was a livelier version of the gallop, started as a dance for couples.
+France - Can Can - a music hall dance traditionally performed by a row of chorus girls, it started in the working class ballrooms of paris in the 1830's and was a livelier version of the gallop, which originated as a dance for couples.
 Cancan means 'Tittle tattle' or 'scandal'.